TobiasPSP/doneland_sources/Fundamentals/Network/WiFi/README.md

 * **Coverage:** there may be much higher requirements for seamless coverage as *wireless devices* may be located in areas much different from *consumer devices*: *garden* (i.e. to connect to *moisture* and *temperature* sensors or *cameras*), *garage* (i.e. *garage door sensors*, *cameras*, *alarm system*), *utility rooms* (for monitoring *heating system*, *gas and water meter*).
 In short, your *WiFi* should cover every area of your home property.
 * **Number of devices:** Once you start adding *smart wireless devices* to your home, you quickly and significantly increase the number of devices that are connected to *WiFi*: every device (every sensor, smart plug, remote button, etc.) counts as one.
 Thus, your *WiFi* needs to be capable of handling this many devices.
 * **WiFi Bands:** Modern *WiFi stations* use *2.4GHz*, *5GHz*, and even *6GHz* in parallel to transmit data.
 Each frequency band increases the *bandwidth* (speed of data transfer) and has individual transmission characteristics that in combination ensures good coverage across walls or levels - but only for *consumer devices* such as *smartphones*. *Home automation* uses *WiFi-enabled microcontrollers* that exclusively work with the *2.4GHz band*.
-So if *WiFi coverage* in this particular band is poor, impaired by interference, or if this band was disabled altogether, it affects *home automation* severly while at the same time, *WiFi* seems to operate perfectly well for *consumer devices*.
+So if *WiFi coverage* in this particular band is poor, impaired by interference, or if this band was disabled altogether, it hits *home automation* severely while at the same time, *WiFi* seems to operate smoothly for *consumer devices*.

 ## WiFi Stations